Babirusa

-The babirusas, also called deer-pigs (babi rusa), are a genus, Babyrousa, in the swine family found in the Indonesian islands of Sulawesi, Togian, Sula and Buru.
-All members of this genus were considered part of a single species until 2002, the babirusa, B. babyrussa, but following that was split into several species.
-This scientific name is restricted to the Buru babirusa from Buru and Sula, whereas the best-known species, the north Sulawesi babirusa, is named B. celebensis.
-The remarkable "prehistoric" appearance of these mammals is largely due to the prominent upwards incurving canine tusks of the males, which actually pierce the flesh in the snout.
+Babirusas, also called deer-pigs (babi rusa), are a genus, Babyrousa, in the swine family found in the Indonesian islands of Sulawesi, Togian, Sula and Buru.
+Previously all members of this genus were considered part of a single species, B. babyrussa, but in 2002 they were split into several species.
+The Buru babirusa is now restricted to animals from Buru and Sula, whereas the best-known species, the North Sulawesi babirusa, is named B. celebensis.
+The males have prominent upwards incurving canine tusks, which pierce the flesh in the snout.

 All species of babirusa are listed as threatened by the International Union for Conservation of Nature (IUCN).

 Classification

 The genus is monotypic within the subfamily Babyrousinae, or alternatively considered to form a tribe, Babyrousini, of the subfamily Suinae.
 To date, only one fossil skull has been found to suggest a larger ancestor.

 All members of the genus were considered part of a single species, the babirusa or pig-deer, B. babyrussa.
-They were split into several species, this scientific name is restricted to the Buru babirusa from Buru and the Sula Islands, whereas the best-known species, the north Sulawesi babirusa, is named B. celebensis.
-The split, which uses the phylogenetic species concept, is based on differences in size, amount of hair on body and tail-tuft, and measurements of the skull and teeth.
+After they were split into several species, this scientific name is restricted to the Buru babirusa from Buru and the Sula Islands, whereas the best-known species, the north Sulawesi babirusa, is named B. celebensis.
+The split, which uses the phylogenetic species concept, is based on differences in size, amount of hair on the body and tail-tuft, and measurements of the skull and teeth.